pocketsync/pocketsync/pocketsync_flutter/README.md

 ## **📋 Database Operations**

-Since PocketSync works **directly with SQLite**, use `PocketSync.instance.database` for CRUD operations:

-> PocketSyncDatabase is built on top of [sqflite](https://pub.dev/packages/sqflite) which means you can deal with the database in the same way you would if using sqflite.
+PocketSyncDatabase is built on top of [sqflite](https://pub.dev/packages/sqflite) which means you can deal with the database in the same way you would if using sqflite.

 ```dart
 final db = PocketSync.instance.database;